adzerk/adstax-spark-job-manager/README.md

 ## Usage

-The AdStax Spark Job Manager publishes a `adstax-spark-job-manager` binary, which provides a set of utilities to submit, kill and query the status of Spark jobs running on an AdStax cluster.
+The AdStax Spark Job Manager publishes an `adstax-spark-job-manager` binary, which provides a set of utilities to submit, kill and query the status of Spark jobs running on an AdStax cluster.
 See the help for the command (running it with `-h`) for more details.